swirlai/swirl-search/docs/Developer-Guide.md

 As of Swirl 3.1.0, RAG processing is now available through a single API call using `qs=`, e.g. `?qs=metasearch&rag=true`.

+As of Swirl 3.2.0, the default AI Summary timeout value can also be overridden with a URL parameter in the Galaxy UI.
+For example: `http://localhost:8000/galaxy/?q=gig%20economics&rag=true&rag_timeout=90000`

 Note that `&page=` is NOT supported with `qs=`; to access the second page of results use the `next_page` property from the `info.results` structure.

 ``` json